 OER Staff Location:

-UK Libraries invites faculty to apply for a grant in support of replacing traditional commercial textbooks with affordable learning materials.
-Ten grants of up to $1,500 each will be awarded to successful applicants who propose to adopt open access textbooks, free course content, and/or UK Libraries’ licensed information resources, and/or newly created open content as alternative textbooks for their courses.
+The University of Kentucky Libraries invites faculty to apply for a grant in support of replacing traditional commercial textbooks with affordable learning materials.
+A total of 10 grants will be awarded to successful applicants who propose to use open textbooks, free course content, UK Libraries’ licensed information resources, and/or newly created open content as alternative textbooks for their courses.

 Scope: Affordable course content, including cost-free course content and OER